Failover Internet Connection – Reliable 1

 1. Understanding Failover and Backup Internet Connections:

-• Failover: Failover is the automatic switching to a backup internet connection when the primary connection experiences an outage or disruption.
+• Failover is the automatic switching to a backup internet connection when the primary connection experiences an outage or disruption.
 Failover mechanisms detect connectivity issues and seamlessly redirect traffic to the backup connection, ensuring uninterrupted access to the internet.

 • Backup Internet Connections: Backup internet connections serve as redundant links that are activated when the primary connection fails.
 These connections can be implemented using diverse technologies such as cellular networks, satellite links, or secondary wired connections.